patrickmmartin/pith-writings/dao_of_scratch/article.md

 ## Some Examples

-You can explore for yourself by visiting http://scratch.mit.edu, making use of `Good Point 1: it has a single entry search box`.
+You can explore for yourself by visiting http://scratch.mit.edu, making use of `Good Point 3: it has a single entry search box`.
-Having found a project of interest, you can dive straight in and take a look using `Good Point 2: Scratch has a "See Inside" button`.
+Having found a project of interest, you can dive straight in and take a look using `Good Point 4: Scratch has a "See Inside" button`.
-If you like what you find you can then simply fork it using `Good Point 3: Scratch has a "Remix" button`
+If you like what you find you can then simply fork it using `Good Point 5: Scratch has a "Remix" button`
 - that new project is now available for you to modify, debug and run in any way you see fit.

-Now, although it ruins the nice 3-part list rhetorical flourish, let me just mention `Good Point 4 here: Scratch lets you edit before login *and then* allows you to login and save if you wish`.
+Now, although it ruins the nice 3-part list rhetorical flourish, let me just mention here `Good Point 6: Scratch lets you edit before login *and then* allows you to login and save if you wish`.

 Question: how many _paid for_ services that we use for generating wealth can say the same?
 For the classroom environment, when dealing with the early years where it is a stretch to require detailed forward planning, this is a Good Thing.

 ## What can be done in Scratch?
 I won't promote individual projects, and further I will assert that I don’t need to.
-Instead let’s rely upon `Good Point 1: it has a single entry search box` and I can list some jump off points
+Instead let’s rely upon `Good Point 3: it has a single entry search box` and I can list some jump off points

  * Yorkshire to English dictionary
   * https://scratch.mit.edu/search/google_results/?q=Yorkshire+Dictionary